glennj/exercism.io/_!mentor_notes/dart.md

 ```
 The return value from fold's 2nd argument becomes the accumulator value for the next iteration.

+There are lots of other useful methods in the [`Iterable`](https://api.dart.dev/dart-core/Iterable-class.html) class

 ---

 Function variables usually don't need to have an explicit type.